Cominuscule points and Schubert varieties: Generalized cominuscule points

+since the left hand side is obtained from the right hand side by multiplying numerator and denominator by the common factor $\gl_{-1}((V/V_1)^*) $.
 Note that $\ev_v$ can be applied to the right hand side of \eqref{e.vanish1} since each $\ga \in \Phi(V_1)$ satisfies $\ga(v) \neq 0$ (in fact, $\ga(v) = -1$).
 However, if one starts out with the formula on the left side of \eqref{e.vanish1}, to perform the evaluation $\ev_v$, it is necessary first to cancel the common factors of $1 - e^{-\ga}$ with $\ga(v) = 0$ from the numerator and denominator.
 This might be nontrivial if one has a complicated expression for $i^*[\co_X]$.
-But in the case of Schubert varieties, in \cite{GrKr:17}, we show that it is possible to explicitly perform this cancellation and apply the formula.
-Similar remarks apply in the Chow group situation: we have
+But in the case of Schubert varieties, in \cite{GrKr:19}, we show that it is possible to explicitly perform this cancellation and apply the formula.
+Similar remarks apply in the Chow group situation. \end{Rem}

-since the left hand side is obtained from the right hand side by multiplying numerator and denominator by $c_{d - d_1}(V/V_1)$ and $\ev_{-v}$ can be applied to the right hand side.
-Again, in the Schubert case, we show in \cite{GrKr:17} that if one starts with the left hand side of \eqref{e.vanish2}, the necessary cancellation can be explicitly performed. \end{Rem}